RuterNo/adt-doc/docs/operational-api.md

     5. The vehicle system updates its information based on the response.
     6. The vehicle is now in an assigned state and ready for operation.

+For all sign-ons the structure `mqttRouting` is functionally required.
+Info provided in this structure will define how the traffic authority will communicate back to the operator via the mqtt protocol.

 #### Sign-On - Single Journey

 To sign a vehicle on a single journey, an attempt request with a single